-Part III Significance Between the Control Group and Preceding Tests
+Part III.

+3: Significant comparison between the control group and the preceding test.

-By comparing the performance rubric of the single control group to the mean of 20 experimental iteration in each of the four treatment groups.
-There’s a 14.7% difference between unmodified free roam control group compared to Google Meet sessions with controlled Latency and Internet speed.
+By comparing the performance rubric of the single control group to the mean of 20 experimental iterations in each of the four treatment groups.
+There’s a 14.7% difference between the unmodified free roam control group compared to Google Meet sessions with controlled Latency and Internet speed.
 This is done using this rscript

-The rscript above is based on this formula: